-According to the above, we extend the results given by [15] to the case where the viscosity of the fluid depends on the temperature, considering in addition the original Cauchy stress tensor in the Navier-Stokes equations.
+According to the above, we extend the results given by [12] to the case where the viscosity of the fluid depends on the temperature, considering in addition the original Cauchy stress tensor in the Navier-Stokes equations.
 To this end, we will introduce the pseudostress and vorticity tensors as new variables to construct a mixed formulation for the momentum equations, whereas for the energy equation we will consider a primal formulation, along with the introduction of the normal heat flux through the boundary as a Lagrange multiplier.
-Next, to achieve conformity and well-definiteness of the involved terms in the variational formulation, redundant Galerkin-type terms are included (similarly to what has been done in [2, 3, 9, 10, 11, 15] for coupled flow-transport, Boussinesq, Navier-Stokes, and related problems).
+Next, to achieve conformity and well-definiteness of the involved terms in the variational formulation, redundant Galerkin-type terms are included (similarly to what has been done in [2, 8, 12]).
 Then, the well-posedness of the continuous and discrete problems will be proved using besides smallness-of-data assumptions, fixed-point arguments; a tool basically used in all the works referenced here so far.
-In particular, we use the fixed-point approach described in [15] that uncouples the problem into two formulations, one related to the mixed formulation of the momentum equations, and the other one to the primal formulation of the energy equation, which allows us to reuse the results for the latter problem.
+In particular, we use the fixed-point approach described in [12] that uncouples the problem into two formulations: one related to the mixed formulation of the momentum equations, and the other one to the primal formulation of the energy equation, which allows us to reuse the results for the latter problem.
 We then fulfill the hypotheses of the Banach and Brouwer fixed-point theorems for the continuous and discrete problems, respectively.
 In both cases, inspired by the techniques used in [2], the continuity of the operator is proved based on continuous injections guaranteed by the Rellich-Kondrachov and Sobolev embedding theorems.
 Finally, the finite element method is constructed with Raviart-Thomas elements of order k to approximate the pseudostress, Lagrange elements of order k + 1 for the velocity and temperature, and discontinuous piecewise polynomials of degree $\leq k$ for the vorticity and normal heat flux through the boundary, which yields optimal a priori error estimates.